18F/health-tracking-course/collections/_admin/coursefacilitation.md

 ### Time commitment

 * Weekly full-cohort discussions (1 hour)
-* Facilitator weekly planning (2 hours)
+* Facilitator weekly planning (1 - 2 hours)
 * Small group meetings (30 minutes)
-* Homework (1-2 hours weekly)
+* Homework (1 - 2 hours weekly)

+Total:
-Total: 2.5-3.5 hours for cohort members
+* 2.5 - 3.5 hours/week for cohort members
+* ~ 3 hours/week for facilatators

 ## Values

 It’s important to start with an overview of the values that underlaid the course and its facilitation.
 While a more thorough discussion of the values in the course is given at the [Learning Cohorts page]({{ “admin/learningcohorts/” | prepend: site.baseurl }}), we’ve briefly summarized the values below and how they relate to our approach to facilitation.

-## Values

-The first thing that you need to fix in your mind, and **revisit regularly**, are the values you intend to bring to the facilitation.

-We expand on each of these briefly, and provide references where appropriate to help further ground the ideas we summarize here.

 ### Facilitating learning cohorts